bunsenstraat/weclip/wp-content/plugins/cf7-conditional-fields/readme.txt

 [Follow this tutorial](https://conditional-fields-cf7.bdwm.be/conditional-fields-for-contact-form-7-tutorial/)

-== Main/ New features ==
+== Main features ==

 = Support for required fields =

-Required fields can be used inside hidden groups without causing validation problems.
+Required fields inside hidden groups will never trigger validation errors.

 = Hide/show info in emails based on what groups are visible =